containers/crun-vm/README.md

 $ curl -LO --output-dir my-vm-image https://download.fedoraproject.org/pub/fedora/linux/releases/39/Cloud/x86_64/images/Fedora-Cloud-Base-39-1.5.x86_64.qcow2
 ```

-Then try it out:
+Then run:

-> This example does not work with Docker, since docker-run does not understand
+> This example does not work with Docker, as docker-run does not support the
-> the `--rootfs` flag.
+> `--rootfs` flag; see the next section for a Docker-compatible way of running
+> VM images.

 ```console
 $ podman run \